mvr/mvr.github.io/posts/officers.md

    ```

 2. **Forwards:** One thread $x \in [0, B)$ at a time, calculate the
-   MEX in thread $x$ then announce that value forwards to all the
+   value for thread $x$ then announce that value forwards to all the
-   threads $> x$ to cover all the cases missed by phase 1.
+   threads $> x$, to cover the cases missed by the backwards phase.

    ```tikzpicture
 \tikzstyle{Interval} = [